Ismail Matar: Personal life

-Ismail Matar belongs to the Al Mukhaini family where his origins can be traced from the Sur city in Oman, he has a close relationship with the midfielder of Oman national football team and Al Ittihad player Ahmed Hadid as they are cousins.
+Matar has a close relationship with the midfielder of Oman national football team and Al Ittihad player Ahmed Hadid as they are cousins.
 Ismail has two footballer brothers.
 They are Ahmed (retired) and Yasser (born in 1987, playing for Al-Jazira since 2009).
 Matar is married to the daughter of Adel Khalifa Al Shamsi, they married in Abu Dhabi on 13 July 2007, the couple have two children, Alia (born 4 December 2008) and Ali (born 1 November 2010).
 His father died on 2 January 2009 and Matar was in the 19th Arabian Gulf Cup in Oman, he did not participate with the national team and instead left to the UAE to attend the funeral of his father.